romanbishof/Movie-Subscription-Web-App/README.md

 # movie-subscription-web-app
 using MERN Stack

-web application for managing users and members for movie subscription
+Web application for managing users and members for movie subscription The Client part you have to first install REACT, all the Files that responsible for the FrontEnd are in myapp--> src.

+Check the package.json for dependencies.